talvbansal/media-manager/README.md

     composer require talvbansal/media-manager
     ```

-2. To register the Media Manager, you will need to add the Media Manager service provider to your `config/app.php` file
+2. Add `\TalvBansal\MediaManager\Providers\MediaManagerServiceProvider,` to your `config/app.php` file to your register the Media Manager.

-    ```
-    \TalvBansal\MediaManager\Providers\MediaManagerServiceProvider,
-    ```
-3. The service provider **does not** automatically register the routes needed for the Media Manager to work since it is likely that you will want to add middleware to the routes.
-You can add the following line to your routes file and then wrap it with whichever middleware is necessary for your application

-    ```
-    \TalvBansal\MediaManager\Http\Routes::mediaBrowser();
-    ```
+3. Add `\TalvBansal\MediaManager\Http\Routes::mediaBrowser();` to your appliction's routes file.
+This will register all of the routes for the Media Manager.

-4. Publish the assets for the media browser
+4. Run `php artisan vendor:publish --tag=media-manager --force` to publish the assets for the media browser.

-    ```
-    php artisan vendor:publish --tag=media-manager
-    ```

-    These assets don't get automatically put into your `public` folder, instead they'll appear in a subfolder called `talvbansal` within your Laravel projects's `resources/assets` folder.
-    The reason for this is so that you can bundle the resources into your existing scripts using your project's `gulpfile.js`
+    The Media Manager's assets get published to the following path `/resources/assets/talvbansal`.
+You can then bundle these with your existing scripts in your projects `gulpfile.js`, for example:

-    Below is an example of what that may looks like:
     ```
     //gulpfile.js
     var elixir = require('laravel-elixir');